pingpong-labs/modules/README.md

 8. Cleaning up assets.

-   When you publish the assets of a particular module or on all modules, the assets simply copied to public / modules and not removed.
+   When you publish the assets of a particular module or from all modules, the assets simply copied to public/modules directory and not removed.
    Here's a useful function.
 That is to remove all of the assets of a particular module after publishing.

    For all modules